m-reiniger/node-mqtt/docs/README.md

 ## TLS

 In order to use TLS you need to create key and cert files first.
+You can use the provided `cert/*.pem` files for testing purposes, **BUT I HIGHLY RECOMMEND** to create your own.

 To create a TLS/OpenSSL certificate for secure communication, you can follow the instructions provided in the link: [How to create TLS/OpenSSL Cert](https://deliciousbrains.com/ssl-certificate-authority-for-local-https-development/).
 This guide will walk you through the process of setting up a certificate for local HTTPS development.